msullivan/advent-of-code/README.md

 My hacky advent of code solutions.
 Generally not good code.

 Many of these were originally written very fast, to try to make the leaderboard.
-I'm somewhat surprised that I've wound up instinctively reaching for Haskell so often.
+In the early years, I was somewhat surprised that I wound up instinctively reaching for Haskell so often.
+These days my Haskell has grown rusty, so it seems to be always Python now.

 I'm somewhat inconsistent about whether the files here represent the very first original code that I wrote to solve the problem, or